rizinorg/book/src/configuration/evars.md

 ### dbg.follow.child: `bool`

-This variable lets you follow the child procoess, when a fork (system call) is encountered during debugging.
+This variable lets you follow the child process, when a fork (system call) is encountered during debugging.
 By default, it is set to `false` and the parent process is traced.

 ## Screen Configuration